David Ben-Gurion's desert home

 Public transport: Enter “ צריף בן גוריון “ into Moovit.
 There are buses from Be’ersheva.

-Ben-Gurion was a political leader who had the determination to pursue his visions.
-He was the leader who proclaimed independence for the State of Israel in May 14, 1948, even though there were those who thought that this could be a suicidal mission.
-He united the many underground militias into a single disciplined Israel Defense Forces.
+Ben-Gurion was a political leader who had the determination to pursue his visions to their ultimate conclusion.
+He proclaimed independence for the State of Israel in May 14, 1948, even though there were those who thought this would be a suicidal mission.
 He transformed the pre-state Haganah’s command structure into a professional military framework capable of defending Israel.
+He brought the underground militias into a single disciplined Israel Defense Forces.
 He made bold strategic decisions during the War of Independence, such as prioritizing Jerusalem’s defense and approving offensives to secure the Galilee and Negev, often against the advice of his military commanders.
-He built the framework of the modern Israeli state, including its bureaucracy, economy, education system and foreign policy foundations.
+He built the framework of the modern Israeli state, including its bureaucracy, economy, education system, and foreign policy foundations.
 He opened Israel’s gates to hundreds of thousands of immigrants from Holocaust Europe and from Arab and Muslim lands.
 This was facilitated by the Law of Return and the formation of development towns and absorption camps.
 He negotiated a highly controversial but vital reparations agreement with West Germany that provided the necessary funds and materials to boost Israel’s economy.
-In effect, he developed the basic structure of the state that we see today.

 A visit to David and Paula Ben-Gurion’s tombs a short distance away at Ben Gurion’s Tomb National Park is worthwhile.
 The view is incredible overlooking Wadi Tsin.
 A desert garden has been planted near the graves.
 Enter “Ben Gurion’s Tomb National Park” into Waze and click on “רחבת קבר דוד ופולה בן גוריון“ .
 There is no admission charge.